 Jihyun Park, who escaped from North Korea not once but twice, and who spent six years in China living as the slave of a Chinese man, has lived in Manchester since 2008.
 She tells me over the phone that she "cannot sleep at night because I am frightened about what might happen.
 I am really worried about my country's people because they don't really know what is happening.
 It's painful."

-Kim Tae Hee, a North Korean refugee living in South Korea, echoes Park's sentiments and is troubled by something else, telling me, "I am seriously concerned by this current situation because if the North Korean regime comes to dominate South Korea, it will target the North Korean refugees that live here and will make it their priority to kill us."
+Kim Tae Hee, a North Korean refugee living in South Korea, echoes Jihyun's sentiments and is troubled by something else, telling me, "I am seriously concerned by this current situation because if the North Korean regime comes to dominate South Korea, it will target the North Korean refugees that live here and will make it their priority to kill us."

 Kim Tae Hee speaks to people inside North Korea regularly, but another defector, Jiyoeng Lim, says she is the only member of her family left alive, and that she cannot communicate with anyone in the country.
 Hyungsoo Kim, a North Korean living in Seoul, tells me that he can speak to members of his family three or four times a year.

-"It must be very difficult for North Koreans to parse Trump's statements and his language… the risk is that they might miscalculate."
+"It must be very difficult for the North Koreans to parse Trump's statements and his language… the risk is that they might miscalculate."

 Around dinner tables in North Korea, conversations about the prospect of war will be inevitably influenced by the control Kim Jong-un's government has on what people can and can't read and watch.

-The former British ambassador to North Korea, John Everard, thinks the response inside the country is the kind you would find anywhere else in the world, namely, "a mix of patriotic pride, fear, and apprehension."
-Everard speaks warmly of North Korean people and adds that "North Korea is a subtle society with all kinds of groups and much more variety than can be seen from the outside."
+The former British ambassador to North Korea, John Everard, thinks the response inside the country is the kind you would find anywhere else in the world, namely, "a mix of patriotic pride, fear and apprehension".
+Everard speaks warmly of North Korean people and adds that, "North Korea is a subtle society with all kinds of groups and much more variety than can be seen from the outside."

-Everard notes the "wicked sense of humor" possessed by North Koreans, and tells me that, as a diplomat, he could make jokes with representatives of the North Korean government that would be met with "stony faces" by their equivalents in Washington, DC.
+Everard notes the "wicked sense of humour" possessed by North Koreans, and tells me that, as a diplomat, he could make jokes with representatives of the North Korean government that would be met with "stony faces" by their equivalents in Washington, DC.